chloneda/vim-cheatsheet/resources/README_EN.md

 (                   # Move backward one sentence (period separated）
 }                   # Move forward one paragraph (separated by blank lines)
 {                   # Move backward one paragraph (separated by blank lines)
-<Enter>             # Move to the first non-blank character in the next line
-N<Enter>            # Move the cursor down N lines
 +                   # Move to the first non-blank character in the next line (same as the Enter key)
 -                   # Move to the first non-blank character in the previous line
 H                   # Move to the upper part of the screen (H: High)